 Impact drills, better known as impact drivers, are handheld tools designed to drive screws fast.
 We're here to help you decide if you need one.

-If you found this article by Googling “What is an impact drill?” you probably meant “impact driver.”
-There’s technically no such thing as an impact drill.
-There are drills, and there are impact drivers — different tools.
-Impact drivers have one main function, driving screws fast and well.
-Drills, also sometimes called drill drivers, can drive screws, too, but not as effectively.
-They’re better at boring holes.
-Drills and impact drivers have many similarities.
-They’re both handheld and can be cordless or corded.
+Still, drills and impact drivers have many similarities.
+They’re both handheld and can either be cordless or corded.
 They both spin when a trigger is squeezed.
-Most models of drills and impact drivers have variable speed.
-But there are some key differences you need to understand when deciding if you need one or both tools.
+Most models of drills and impact drivers have variable speeds you can switch between.
+But there are some key differences you need to understand when deciding if you need one or both of these tools.

 Impact Driver vs. Drill

 The main difference between a drill and an impact driver boils down to power and rotational action.
-Unlike drills, impact drivers have quick release shanks that accept all one-quarter inch hex driver bits.
+Unlike drills, impact drivers are made with quick release shanks that accept all one-quarter-inch hex driver bits.
 Impact drivers produce lots of rotational force, capable of driving the largest wood screws in seconds.

 Internal mechanisms allow impact drivers to produce more torque than drills, and in quick bursts.
 These bursts or “impacts” happen up to 50 times a second, giving impact drivers their name.
 They also rotate their bits in a two-steps-forward-one-step-back pattern, engaging and driving screws more effectively than drills.